themagicalmammal/howtolinux/README.md

  sudo apt install nautilus-admin && nautilus -q
  ```
  #### Timeshift
  ###### Timeshift is a system restore tool for Linux.
-Creates filesystem snapshots using rsync+hardlinks, or BTRFS snapshots.
+Creates a file system snapshot using rsync+hard links or BTRFS snapshots.
  ```bash
  sudo apt install timeshift
  ```

  ### - Debloating
- ###### Remove useless stuff that you don't need.
-If you use this stuff don't remove them.
-And at least read what it does before your remove them.
+ ###### Remove useless stuff that you do not need.
+Please, read what it does before you remove them.
- - **Calculator** - you know what a calculator is, I generally use the chrome calculator directly.
+ - **Calculator** - You know what a calculator is.
  ```bash
  sudo apt remove --purge gnome-calculator && sudo apt autoremove
  ```
- - **Calendar** - I put this on a list because I never need the calender even on my phone
+ - **Calendar** - I put this on a list because I never need the Calendar even on my phone
  ```bash
  sudo apt remove --purge gnome-calendar && sudo apt autoremove
  ```